UlEdy/Szkola_Reacta-week1_task3-Current_date/README.md

-# week1_task3
-Szkoła Reacta - week 1 - task 3

-Check the current date.
+# Check the current date.

-In terminal use `npm run now`
+## Getting Started

+To start the project, follow these steps:

+1. Open a terminal.
+2. Type the following command to install dependencies: `npm install`.
+3. Once the dependencies are installed, check the date using: `npm run now`.